 - The date the offender was required to register

-- The case number, court, and location that originally tried the case
+- The case number, court, and location that initially tried the case

 - The offender’s fingerprints on an applicant fingerprint card

 - An authorized copy of the order if there was a pardon or reversal

 Then the original prosecutor will have the ability to present evidence, contact the victim, and view the applicant’s recent criminal records.
 The prosecutor must demonstrate why the petition should possibly be denied.

 The offender will be responsible for any charges that result from the Highway Patrol for verifying the fingerprints on the application.

 What happens if the court denies the petition?

 The offender may not apply for removal from the sex offender registry for another five years.